 Wildlife in Maine is such an adventure to look for.
-We love seeing our neighborhood manatees where we’re home in Florida, but what we do not have are puffins, moose and all sorts of other northern creatures.
+We love seeing manatees when we’re in Florida, but what we do not see ever in Florida are puffins, moose and all sorts of other northern creatures.
 We’ve got lots of tips on where to see wildlife in Maine as well as tours into moose country and picks for getting out onto the north Atlantic.
 A Maine road trip is perfect for seeing wildlife!

 Maine is a wildlife lover’s paradise, with a diverse range of habitats and a wealth of animal species to discover.
 From the rocky coastlines with lighthouses and dense forests to the rolling hills and freshwater lakes, Maine offers endless opportunities to observe wildlife.
 Whether you’re an avid birder, a wildlife photographer, or simply like walking in the woods, there’s something for everyone when you’re looking for wildlife Maine’s great outdoors.